BACK TO ARTICLES

 Smartphone Tips

-Phone rental.
-You can also rent a mobile phone or SIM card for international travel.
+• Phone Rental: You can rent a cell phone or SIM card for international travel.
 Whether you need to stay in constant contact with those back home or simply want to make and receive a few calls, this is an option for you.
 You can rent a phone or SIM card before you go by pre-ordering them to be shipped to your home before you leave.
 Another option is to buy or rent them at the Ben Gurion Airport in Israel.
 If you rent, they can be dropped off at the end of your tour before you depart.